 - Write about it.
 Write down every detail of what you remember happened – on paper; not on social media.
 Create space in your mind and life to do this.
 After you write it all out, read it to yourself.
 You may want to read it out loud.
 Once you have written and read it, tear it up, shred it, or even burn it.
 Create a symbolic gesture of being done with it.

 - Meditate on it.
 Using focusing and visualization techniques, imagine yourself holding your hurt as a balloon and when you are ready, let it go and watch it float away.
 Again, creating a symbolic gesture of being done with it, and it is no longer a part of who you are.
 It doesn’t have to be a balloon.
 Use whatever feels right for you.

 - Choose to move on.
 We do not have to continue reliving hurt.
 We have the power and ability to make the conscious decision to move on.
 It’s one of those, ‘that was then, this is now’agreements we make with ourselves.
 It won’t happen overnight, but the more we choose to acknowledge the feelings and then let them go, the easier it becomes and the lesser the hold it has on us.

 - Live Well.
 They say the best revenge is living well.
 Although we have a tendency to hold onto the hurt feelings from the events in our lives, the person who has hurt us isn’t thinking about us at all.
 They are living their lives as though nothing happened.
 Hard to accept, but it’s true.
 Don’t invest in resentment and hurt feelings.
 The key is to keep our focus on living for our own happiness.

-By holding onto pain and other emotions, we chain ourselves to our past, preventing growth and progress.
+By holding onto pain and other emotions, we anchor ourselves to our past, preventing growth and progress.

 We are not saying it was okay to hurt us; we are saying we no longer allow the pain to define us.